 Also referred to as slate calls, glass calls are very similar to box calls where ease of use is concerned.
 And, according to Michael, they’re very “old school.”
 Long-time hunters prefer glass calls for creating subtle hen purrs and clucks, he adds.
 These sounds are created by rubbing the call’s striker against its slate (or glass).
 Varying stroke lengths enable hunters to create either longer, rusty-wheel yelping, or shorter, clucking sounds.

 Using only a thin, horseshoe-shaped reed that’s placed in the mouth to produce yelps or cuts, mouth calls are super convenient to use.
 But, becoming proficient with them, Michael says, will require continual practice.
 While practicing with box and glass calls gives hunters a sound to try and imitate, he says not to worry about accuracy when getting started with box calls.
 The upside?
 Experienced mouth callers will have their fingers on the trigger, not a box or slate.
-It’s a hands-free option Michael says will come in handy once that long beard finally shows himself!
+It’s a hands-free turkey call option Michael says will come in handy once that long beard finally shows himself!